inamot/AutoBot/README.md

-# Interactive Auto Mapping Tool
+# Interactive Source Code to Software Architecture Mapping

-A prototype implementation of an algorithm that automatically maps source code artifacts to a high level architectural representation using user feedback.
+Reflexion Modelling is a popular method used in software architectural consistency checking.
+However, it involves a mapping process that is manual and tedious.
+There exist techniques that attempt to automate mapping, however, most require an initial set of pre-mapped entities in order to achieve this.
+This prototypical tool uses a technique that improves the mapping process in reflexion modelling by eliminating the constraint of having pre-mapped entities in order to automate mapping.
+The technique interactively maps unmapped source code entities from scratch.
+Using a software’s architecture documentation the technique applies information retrieval concepts to the software’s codebase to provide mapping recommendations of the software’s source code entities to its architectural modules.

-This proptotype has an automated evalutor to measure the performance of the algorithm.
+For the 3 systems tested, the recommendations the technique provided achieved a recall of 1.00, 0.95, and 0.91 and a precision of 0.93, 0.85, and 0.65 respectively.
+The proposed mapping technique, without the need of pre-mapped source code entities, is able to achieve similar, and in some cases higher, f1-scores in comparison to existing techniques that require pre-mapping.
+This provides a basis for improving tool support for software architects using reflexion modelling or similar methods.

-Open source java-based tests systems have been uploaded with their respective config files that allow you to set parameters that the evaluator can use to test the performance of the algorithm.
+The replication package includes a prototype that has an automated evaluator to measure the performance of the algorithm in terms of recall and precision.
+The 3 open source java-based tests systems have been included with their respective configuration files module descriptions and oracle architectures.
+The config files allow you to set parameters that the evaluator can use to test the performance of the algorithm.

-To view the results of an evaluation you need to open the algo-eval-results.html file using a browser that allows CORS, see https://www.thegeekstuff.com/2016/09/disable-same-origin-policy/update readme
+To view the results of an evaluation you need to open the algo-eval-results.html file using a browser that allows CORS, see https://www.thegeekstuff.com/2016/09/disable-same-origin-policy.